 Massage is a huge part of Ayurveda, with daily abhyanga (massage) recommended.
 It not only serves to keep the skin supple and unblock stuck energy (which can cause pain, wrinkles or disease) but in ancient Sanskrit Sneha (or oil) is the same word as ‘Love’.
 One could say, massage is the application of love.

 I offer consultations based on the client’s unique requirements and body constitution (dosha) as determined by tongue and pulse examination.
 I can offer dietary advice to help the client to eat for their body type.
 For example, a Pitta constitution should avoid eating too many heating foods otherwise they may experience symptoms of excess Pitta like heartburn.
 Eating cooling foods would help to keep a Pitta constitution in balance.
 A consultation will help a client to know the energetic effect of all their favourite foods.
 All this can be used safely alongside their regular medication.
 Lifestyle and exercise play a part in the healing or the exacerbation of symptoms and I can make recommendations on working with the client’s body type for optimal results.
 Massage is very important and not seen as a luxury, but rather as preventative medicine and rejuvenator of the body and mind.
-To this end, I offer twenty types of massage / therapies which can be combined in any way as needed.

 - Swedish Massage Level 3

 - Marma Therapy in Ayurveda

 - Ayurvedic Food, Nutrition, Yoga, Meditation